JoaoLSS/react-native-background-worker/README.md

 - 0.0.5:
     - Bugfixes:
-        - Works were not been unregistered upon new registration, causing them to be called multiple times.
+        - Workers were not been unregistered upon new registration, causing them to be called multiple times.
         - Unsubscription could crash the app

 ## To Do